Roswell Conspiracies: Aliens, Myths and Legends: Enemies

+Sid/Conspiracy Guy (Alec Willows): A Shadoen operative posing as a conspiracy theorist.
+He tips off the location of the first Lycanthrope that Nick Logan encounters, intending to draw his attention to the Alliance.
+Later, he anonymously directs Logan to seek out the Conduit, creating a temporary rift in Nick's loyalty.
+In "The Conduit (Part 2)", he finally reveals himself amid the Conduit refugees' retreat from an Alliance raid; gaining Logan's trust by claiming to be a former Alliance member.
+Exploiting Logan's growing distrust of Rinaker, he assists him in infiltrating the Bunker.
+However, once they gain access to Rinaker's computer, he discloses his true objective: detonating the reactor core.
+Transforming into his true Shadoen form, he nearly succeeds in destroying the Bunker before Logan outmaneuvers him, sending him plummeting into the reactor core.
+As he falls, he ominously warns Logan about Omega Level.
+First appearance: Episode 1 - The Bait (Part 1).

-Kahn Mort (Scott McNeil): A Minotauri warrior who fights with a battle axe capable shooting lasers or of being used as a hoverboard.
+Kahn Mort (Scott McNeil): A Minotauri warrior who fights with a battle axe capable of shooting lasers or being used as a hoverboard.
 He is noticeably sadistic and amoral as a bounty hunter.
 First appearing when Queen Mab send the Minotauri to kill Sh'lainn, he is teleported back into captivity once he fails to capture her.
 He reappears during the Banshees' war against the Vampires while in a fragile alliance with the Alliance but seeks out Sh'lainn again once he is set free from his conditional release.
 After trying to kill Sh'lainn again for the bounty by Queen Mab, he is teleported into space by Sh'rain and freezes beyond Earth's orbit.
 First appearance: Episode 9 - Bounty Wars.